hariduspilv/koolikott/README.md

 	java -jar -Dconfig="/path/to/custom.properties" dop.jar

+# Stop application

+To stop the application just run the command:

+	java -jar dop.jar stop

+If you started the application using a **custom configuration** file, use the same configuration to stop the application.

+	java -jar -Dconfig="/path/to/custom.properties" dop.jar stop

 # Configuration

 The application can be configured using a custom properties file.
 It can be placed anywhere visible to the application and may have any name.